apache/apisix-website/website/blog/2022/03/03/develop-apisix-with-gitpod.md

 The beauty of GitPod is that it allows developers to get started with a project quickly, which is very much in line with the needs of the open source community.
 Because open source projects can often feel like a mystery to developers who are new to open source, it can be a deterrent, but you'll find that it's not.

-I hope that through the introduction and description of this article, every developer interested in open source projects with the help of open source tools can more easily join the open source community, so that the open source ecosystem continues to prosper.的生态持续繁荣。
+I hope that through the introduction and description of this article, every developer interested in open source projects with the help of open source tools can more easily join the open source community, so that the open source ecosystem continues to prosper.